-- It’s always beneficial to practice answering licensed MBE questions.
+- Answering licensed MBE questions is always beneficial.
 AdaptiBar will show you the format and content of what you will actually see on exam day.

 - The closer it gets to exam day, the more important it is to study your weaknesses.
 AdaptiBar recognizes the areas that you are performing strongest and weakest in, then feeds you more questions in your areas of weakness.

 - It gives you a sense of your internal timing.
-You won’t have to answer hundreds of questions in the program to check your timing performance and determine if you are projected to complete the bar exam on time or not.
+You won’t have to answer hundreds of questions in the program to check your timing performance and determine if you are projected to complete the bar exam on time.

-Completing this step will allow you to get a feel for the licensed questions as well as to learn what your MBE strengths and weaknesses are.
-Ideally, you should answer between 30 and 50 questions per day.
-This number may vary because you should not move on to the next question until you fully understand why you got each answer correct or incorrect.
+This will 1) allow you to get a feel for licensed questions and 2) help you understand your strong and weak areas.
+Try to answer between 30 and 50 questions per day, but don’t move on to the next question until you fully understand why you got each answer correct or incorrect.

-Once you have answered 50 to 100 questions in the program, look at your Timing Performance and Timing Analysis charts.
+Once you have answered 50 to 100 questions, look at your Timing Performance and Timing Analysis charts.

-They will show you the time at which you answer questions with the greatest accuracy and an estimated exam completion time.
-Use these numbers to see if you are on track for the bar exam, or may need some extra help with your timing.
+These resources will show you the time at which you answer questions with the greatest accuracy and an estimated exam completion time.
+Use these numbers to see if you are on track for the bar exam, or if may need some extra focus on timing.

 Don’t focus too much on the ‘Overall Average’ on your Dashboard.